-Shrewsbury, the county town of Shropshire in England, has a number of connections with the Victorian writer Charles Dickens.
-He visited this market town in 1838 with one of his closest friends and would later feature its famous school in one of his novels.
+Shrewsbury, the county town of Shropshire in England, has a number of connections with the Victorian writer Charles Dickens, which he came to on three occasions.
+He visited this market town in 1838 with one of his closest friends.
+He returned in 1852 as part of a series of fund-raising amateur theatrical shows Dickens organised across the country that year and finally in 1858 as part of a national reading tour.
+The town was no doubt on Dickens’s mind when he came to write A Tale of Two Cities, featuring its famous school in the novel.
 A church in Shrewsbury has also been used to film an adaptation of a classic Dickens Christmas tale.

 In October 1838, Charles Dickens travelled with his friend, the illustrator Hablot Knight Browne (‘Phiz’) to the Midlands and Wales.
 He stopped off at Leamington Spa and Stratford-upon-Avon staying there one night in each town before travelling on to the Shropshire town of Shrewsbury for another overnight stop.

 Dickens arrived by coach around 4.30pm on 31 October 1838 after a journey of over seven hours from Stratford-upon-Avon.
 He had hoped to take a shorter journey but a lack of available coaches had meant he ended up going via Birmingham and Wolverhampton.
 He described his journey as passing through “miles of cinder-paths and blazing furnaces, and roaring steam-engines, and such a mass of dirt, gloom, and misery as I never before witnessed“.

 Charles Dickens stayed at the Lion Hotel, a 16th Century coaching inn in the centre of the town.
 In the evening he went to the Theatre Royal with Browne and saw productions of a ballet The Love Chase and a play A Roland for an Oliver.